 - If you a traditional student, your counselor is based on where you live.
 Use the tables below to find your counselor.

-If you are a traditional student and live in North Carolina, select the first three digits of your zip code:
+If you are a traditional student and live in North Carolina, determine your counselor using the first three digits of your zip code:

-If you are a traditional student and live outside North Carolina, select your state:
+If you are a traditional student and live outside North Carolina, determine your counselor based on your state:

 The Admissions Staff